IV. SUPPLIER SELECTION AND SOLICITATIONS

 - The Procurement & Contracting Services Department in collaboration with Planning Design & Construction will require all design consultants and general contractors to report subcontract, material and equipment purchases from small business concerns for project contracts in excess of $100,000.
 Through this collaborative effort the general contractor would utilize these business concerns on a "best effort" basis for their subcontracting and vendor activity.
 A Design Consultant or General Contractor Subcontracting Report would be required prior to receiving final payment.

-- Refer to Section 6.19 of this Manual for Federal Reporting requirements.
+- Refer to Section 6.19 [INTERNAL PAGE] of this Manual for Federal Reporting requirements.

 One of the following Business Types must be used when creating a Vendor in UAccess.
 This information is required to comply with ABOR, State and Federal reporting requirements.
 Any Supplier Diversity type with "Small" in the title must have less than 100 employees or less than $4 million in annual sales.
 Otherwise it is a "Big Business".